stacken/w3/stacken/pages/member.en.md

 syss="Occupation"
 user="Username at Stacken"
 misc="Comments"
-misc2="A few words about your self"
+misc2="A few words about yourself"
 THS="I am a KTH student and a THS member" send="Send"
 %}}
 <br>
-We are that you apply to Stacken.
-If you have filled in the form correctly (a 2 in the above field) the Board will get a E-mail with your information.
+Great that you're applying to Stacken!
+If you have filled in the form correctly (a 2 in the above field) the board will get an E-mail with your information.
 We will process your application on our next board meeting.
 {{% /member-form %}}